schmidt/contextr/README.txt

 - http://www.contextr.org/ or
 - http://www.swa.hpi.uni-potsdam.de/cop/

-This code is published under the same license as Ruby.
+This code is published under an MIT-style license or the same terms as Ruby.
 See LICENSE.txt for more information.

 (c) 2007 - Gregor Schmidt - Berlin, Germany
 Software-Architecture-Group, Hasso-Plattner-Institute, Potsdam, Germany